OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 Platform is of type 'Group' in HDF5.

 A platform group contains information about a measuring vehicle, mobile or handheld device that collects the data.
+A platform is in this case a measurement platform and can be a vehicle / carrier, or a mobile device installed on a vehicle.

+![Platform group overview](images/generated/rcmdx_platform_group.png)

 The naming of the group is defined according to which platform produced the data.
-An example list of platforms and associated data is provided in the [Platforms example list](#platforms-example-list) chapter.
+An overview of all names and the corresponding platform is specified in the chapter [Platforms example list](#platforms-example-list).

-![Platform group overview](images/generated/rcmdx_platform_group.png)

 | Name | Parent object | Optional |
 |--|--|--|